esphome/esphome-docs/components/sensor/xiaomi_ble.rst

    - "Mi Like" advertisement (dummy bindkey required)
    - "Custom" advertisement (no bindkey required)
    - "pvvx" custom advertisement (no bindkey required, only PVVX firmware)
+   - "reed-switch" is a binary_sensor that exposes the state of the pin labeled “P8”.
+         You have to have to be using the custom advertisement and solder on wires.
+See the section “ Reed Switch on GPIO PA6 (label on the "P8" pin)” on the pvvx github readme.

 Configuration example for Xiaomi stock firmware or ATC MiThermometer firmware set to "Mi Like" advertisement: